senseiji/blog4/_posts/data-engineering/2021-03-07-best-resources-to-learn-data-engineering.md

 #
 subheadline: "Data Engineering"
 title: "Best Resources To Learn Data Engineering"
 teaser: "Do you find yourself stuck in the masses of information available for Data Engineers on the wide web?
 Fret not, you’re definitely not alone in this community as there truly is a lot going on.
-Today, we’ll be covering some of the **best resources to learn Data Engineering** and get started the right way.**The KCE Process of Becoming a Data Engineer**--------------------------------------------"
+Today, we’ll be covering some of the **best resources to learn Data Engineering** and get started the right way.**The KCE Process of Becoming a Data Engineer**------------------------"
 categories:
   - Data Engineering